Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 CFOs look for simple, functional tools that allow them to act diligently.

 But above all, that helps them access information that is key for decision-making.
-We are talking about Reports that are very specialized and that require the use of intelligent applications, if possible, ERP that leaves the “door open” to BI solutions to simplify work.
+We are talking about Reports that are very specialized and that require the use of intelligent applications, if possible, an ERP that leaves the “door open” to BI solutions to simplify work.

 Comparisons between different periods or between planned budgets and actual data should facilitate the analysis and identification of the causes that caused these deviations.